 colon cleanse or a way to "detox" themselves.
 Everywhere in the media,

-in commercials and on every package, we are to believe that we are at a constant battle with germs, toxins, pollutants and chemicals just waiting to destroy us!
+in commercials and on every package, we are to believe that we are in a constant battle with germs, toxins, pollutants and chemicals just waiting to destroy us!

 is almost as if by cleansing our bodies or detoxifying our bodies, we